gpustack/llama-box/README.md

          --visual-max-image-size N
                                   Maximum image size when completion with vision, resize the image size automatically if exceed, must be larger than 224 and be multiples of 14 (default: 0, 0 = disabled)
+         --visual-max-image-cache N
+                                  Specify how many images to cache after encoding, which is used to speed up chat completion (default: 20, 0 = disabled)

 server/embedding:

          --pooling {none,mean,cls,last,rank}
-                                  Pooling type for embeddings, use model default if unspecified
+                                  Pooling type for embeddings, use model default if unspecified --attention {causal,non-causal}
+                                  Attention type for embeddings, use model default if unspecified

 server/images: